Frequently Asked Questions

 Anything made of particle board...laminated or not.

 Everyday dishes, glasses, pots and pans.
 (Stainless OK)

 Broken, rusty tools.

 Used child or baby items including toys, high chairs, strollers, car seats, cribs and swings.

 Stained, dirty or worn rugs and padding.
-(Antique rugs OK)
+(Antique rugs OK if clean.)

 Some everyday pictures, posters & prints.
 (Subject to approval.)

 Dining room tables and chairs, china cabinets.
 (Subject to approval)

 Light bulbs, razor blades, paintbrushes or anything from the junk or miscellaneous drawers.

 Copiers or fax machines of ANY kind.